coder/coder/docs/guides/azure-federation.md

 ---

-This guide will walkthrough how to authenticate Coder's Terraform runner to Microsoft Azure, using a Service Principal with a client certificate.
+This guide will walkthrough how to authenticate a Coder Provisioner to Microsoft Azure, using a Service Principal with a client certificate.
 You can use this guide for authenticating Coder to Azure, regardless of where Coder is run, either on-premise or in a non-Azure cloud.
 This method is one of several [recommended by Terraform](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs#authenticating-to-azure).

 ## Step 1: Generate Client Certificate & PKCS bundle